Kishore3420/vortex-ui/docs/README.md

-# AI Studio Animation Library Documentation
+# VortexUI Documentation

-Welcome to the comprehensive documentation for the AI Studio Animation Library - a modern, production-ready animation library for React and Next.js applications.
+Welcome to the comprehensive documentation for VortexUI - a modern, production-ready animation library for React and Next.js applications.

 ## 📚 Documentation Structure